 8. Genially

-The best part is that there are tons of games created by the Genially community, which you can repurpose for your own lessons and meetings.
+The best part is that there are tons of games created by the Genially community, which you can repurpose for your own lessons.
 You can also create your own game from scratch if you’d like.

 However, with Genially, you are not limited to games in the slightest.
 It’s one of the best platforms for creating interactive videos, infographics, presentations, and training materials.

-The interactive images are very useful for training purposes or education.
-You can create images with hotspots or elements that students can click on to gain more information, for example, with pop-up windows, audio descriptions, and more.
+The interactive imagery proves more than handy for training purposes.
+You can create images with hotspots or elements that students can click on to gain more information.
+For example, with pop-up windows, audio descriptions, and more.

-You can even embed web content, Google Maps data, and more in your interactive images.
-It’s all easy to do with the drag and drop editor.
+Genially also allows you to embed web content, Google Maps data, and more in your images.
+It can be easily done using the drag and drop editor.

-It’s also great for creating assessments.
-You can test students’ knowledge with assessments that include sound effects, animations, and more!
+Genially is a wonderful tool for creating assessments too.
+You can test students’ knowledge with tests that include sound effects, animations, and more!

 Also Read: Games Like Blooket